scale-it/algo-builder-templates/docs/htlc.md

 Read [here](https://en.bitcoin.it/wiki/Hash_Time_Locked_Contracts) for more information about the HTLC pattern.

+NOTE: Please go through `setup.md` first, if not visited.

 Files:

 * `assets/htlc.py` : This is the smart contract implementing HTLC.
 SHA256 function is used for hashing. <br />